W. B. Mason: Controversies

 In October 2018, the company was sued for trademark infringement by Bloomington, Minnesota-based Dairy Queen — owned by Warren Buffett's Berkshire Hathaway in Omaha, Nebraska and doing business as American Dairy Queen Corp. — over using the term "Blizzard" and logo for its private-label bottled water.
 A federal judge in June 2022 ruled in favor of W. B. Mason, allowing them to continue to use the name and logo.
 W. B. Mason's attorneys, Nixon Peabody, called it "a complete win" for the company, and NBC Boston described it as a W. B. Mason "victory."

 In April 2023, W. B. Mason agreed to a $5.65 million settlement to resolve a class action lawsuit claiming it failed to provide commissioned sales representatives with notice the company was changing commission terms.

 The settlement benefits three classes: the New Jersey Class, the New York Class and the Pennsylvania Class.

-The New Jersey Class includes individuals who worked for W. B. Mason as a commissioned sales representative based or working in New Jersey since April 2, 2015.
+The New Jersey Class includes individuals who worked for W. B. Mason as commissioned sales representatives based or working in New Jersey since April 2, 2015.

-The New York Class includes individuals who worked for W. B. Mason as a commissioned sales representative based or working in New York since April 2, 2015.
+The New York Class includes individuals who worked for W. B. Mason as commissioned sales representatives based or working in New York since April 2, 2015.

-The Pennsylvania Class includes individuals who worked for W. B. Mason as a commissioned sales representative based or working in Pennsylvania since April 28, 2017.
+The Pennsylvania Class includes individuals who worked for W. B. Mason as commissioned sales representatives based or working in Pennsylvania since April 28, 2017.